akspa0/showTools/soundContextTools/memory-bank/progress.md

 - Need real-world testing with actual audio files
 - Performance monitoring would be valuable addition
 - Continue monitoring as new features are added
 - If a user manually copies PII-containing files into an output folder, those could be exposed, but this is outside the pipeline's control.

+## 2024-06-XX: Stability Achieved
+- All major features (resume, finalized/calls, single-file/tuple, privacy, tones, robust finalization) are working.
+- Pipeline passes extended testing (12+ hours, all scenarios).
+- No known critical issues.
+- Minor enhancements or new features can be added as needed, but all core requirements are met.